The Zika Virus Travel Advice Guide

 How to Avoid Zika Virus While Traveling Abroad

-All travelers are recommended preventative measures like protective clothing and repellent are used in areas where the Zika virus can be transmitted.
-For pregnant and soon-to-be pregnant women, travel to these areas should be discussed with a healthcare provider.
-There is no vaccine for Zika virus.
+All travelers are recommended to take preventative measures like wearing long-sleeve clothes and using insect repellent in areas where the Zika virus can be transmitted.

-Pregnant women, soon-to-be pregnant women, and their partners need to be the most diligent about precautions against contracting or spreading the virus through mosquito bites and sexual contact.
+Pregnant women, soon-to-be pregnant women, and their partners should take extra care against contracting or spreading the Zika virus through mosquito bites and sexual contact, since the Zika virus can be transmitted to the baby and there is no current vaccine.

 Precautions for Pregnant or Soon-to-be Pregnant Women